 Mrs. Baptiste-Iseyemi has 10 years of experience supporting students from diverse learning and linguistic backgrounds.
 She has taught in both the Toronto District School Board (TDSB) and the York Region District School Board (YRDSB).
 She has also lived, studied, and worked in Grenoble, France.

 She has a Honours Bachelor of Arts in French Studies with a minor in Anthropology from York University.
-She also has a Bachelor of Education with a focus on French as a Second Language and General Social Sciences from the Ontario Institute for Studies in Education of the University of Toronto.
-Finally, she has a Career Strategist Certification with a focus on career development, career planning, and career management from the Career Professionals of Canada.
+She also has a Bachelor of Education with a focus on French as a Second Language and General Social Sciences from the Ontario Institute for Studies in Education (OISE) of the University of Toronto.
+Furthermore, she has additional qualifications in Guidance and Career Education and Co-operative Education from OISE.
+Lastly, she has a Career Strategist Certification with a focus on career development, career planning, and career management from the Career Professionals of Canada.